Program Policies

 Attn: Program Manager

-780 Regent Street
+780 Regent Street, Suite 130

 Madison, WI 53715

-• If the issue is not resolved to the student’s satisfaction the student can submit the grievance or complaint to the Program Manager in writing, within 60 calendar days of the alleged unfair treatment.
-Grievances or complaints should be sent via email to il@uwex.wisconsin.edu or via mail to:
+- If a satisfactory resolution is not achieved, or the student is uncomfortable making direct contact with the individual(s) involved, they can submit the complaint to the UW Independent Learning Program Manager in writing, within 60 calendar days of the alleged unfair treatment, via email to il@uwex.wisconsin.edu or mail at:

 UW Independent Learning